Acinocricus: Description

 Acinocricus is a soft-bodies worm-like animal having numerous stumpy legs called lobopods.
 It is most easily distinguished from spiral spines on its back.
 It is for this appearance that it was originally believed as having body whorls that give a thallus-like structure and classified as an alga.
 It is similar to other lobopods such as Luolishania longicruris, Collinsovermis monstruosus, Collinsium ciliosum in having several pairs of legs and spines on each body segment (somite).
 It is for these reasons that it also classified under the family Luolishaniidae.
 Its major difference is that its spines are arranged in multiple rows on each somite, unlike in single pairs in other lobopods.
 The spines are arranged in rows, and each row contains alternating large and small spines.
 The large spines measure up to 1.5. cm long, while the small spines are in at least two different sizes of less than 0.1 cm long.

 The exact number of the rows of spine and lobopods is difficult to make out due to fragmentary fossils.
 There are at least 12 pairs of lobopods, and the first five pairs are different from the rest in being longer and slender.
 The total length of the body can be up to 10 cm long.
 It is considered as lacking hardened body covering (sclerite).
 It is regarded as characteristically most closely related to Collinsovermis, with the major differences being its larger size, fewer anterior legs, absence of sclerites and its numerous rows of back spines.

+Classification

+Below is an internal phylogeny of Luolishaniida after Knecht et al. 2025: